Ztrimus/speech-emotion-recognition/README.md

 Amey Bhilegaonkar

-All other known bugs and fixes can ne sent to zinjadsaurabh1997@gmail.com.
+All other known bugs and fixes can ne sent to *"zinjadsaurabh1997@gmail.com"* with subject *"speech emotion recognition Suggestion"*.

 Reported bugs/fixes will be submitted to correction.